yashksaini/journey-gallery/README.md

 ## Introduction
 Journey Gallery is a web application built using HTML, CSS, and JavaScript, with WebSQL for client-side data storage.
 It allows users to create a month-wise calendar where they can add images by clicking on specific dates.
 The website has two screens: one for the calendar view and another for displaying all the images in a gallery, organized date-wise.

+---

+**⚠️ Warning: WebSQL Deprecated ⚠️**

+Please be aware that WebSQL is no longer supported.
+Consequently, the project will not function as it did previously.
+Consider migrating to alternative storage solutions such as IndexedDB to ensure compatibility and continued operation.

+Thank you for your understanding.

+---

 ## Demo